0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 Tried hard to get out the kitchen sink (So one more time!)
 ```

+With this shift, the track invokes a classic tragedy, Romeo & Juliet [ROMEO AND JUILET SOURCE].
+By labeling the lover as "Romeo," the lyrics hint at a a power imbalance that will eventually define the album’s tragic arc.
+The protagonist, occupying the vulnerable "Juliet" role, is forced into a desperate performance.
+“Get out the kitchen sink” is a literary device that hints the user is trying  They are forced to do everything in their power to secure a love that is fundamentally built on exploitation.

 - Reference to Romeo & Juliet
 	- Age gap, first reference on what happens later in the album